notary public florida notary public florida

 Can a notary public in Florida officiate marriages?

-Yes, notaries public in Florida are authorized to officiate marriages in addition to their other duties.
+Yes, public notaries in Florida are authorized to officiate marriages in addition to their other duties.

 What are the benefits of being a notary public in Florida?